-Schools, like all public institutions, have specific responsibilities in relation to equality and protected characteristics.
 Planning and resources are reviewed to ensure they comply with equalities legislation and the school's equal opportunities policy.

 All RSE is taught without bias and in line with legal responsibilities such as those contained within the Equality Act (2010).
 Topics are presented using a variety of views and beliefs so that pupils are able to form their own, informed opinions but also respect others that may have different opinions.
 The personal beliefs and attitudes of staff delivering RSE will not influence the teaching of the subject in school.

-In our school we seek to recognise and embrace the diverse nature of communites.
+In our school, we seek to recognise and embrace the diverse nature of communities.
 We aim to value and celebrate religious, ethnic and cultural diversity as part of modern Britain.
-We will explore different cultural beliefs and values and encourage activities that challenge stereotypes and discrimination and present children with accurate information based on the law.
+We will explore different cultural beliefs and values and encourage activities that challenge stereotypes and discrimination.
 We will use a range of teaching materials and resources that reflect the diversity of our community and encourage a sense of inclusiveness.
-We do not use RSE as a means of promoting any form of sexual orientation.
+For further information as to how we approach LGBTQ relationships in the PSHE (RSHE) Programme, please see: 'Including and valuing all children.
+What does Jigsaw teach about LGBTQ relationships?' found within the 'Parent Zone' of our school website.